erictepper/mines/README.md

 **Potential future features include:**
 * Make the reveal of all bombs upon loss of the game optional, and disable ability to reset the game if bombs have been revealed.
-* Change new game / reset options to dropdown menu to clean up interface.
 * Save/load game.
 * Game timer
 * Scoring system